George Dyche ‘16 engineers his path with a purpose in mind

 First came soccer and eventually cross country, where he was able to interact with students who shared like-minded interests.
 Then came the Regimental Staff and ultimately his participation in Leadership Academy in the summer of 2014, when he truly found himself.

-“The first two days, you’re mentally pressured in a way you’ve never been pressured before,” said George, who served as a counselor this past summer at the strict military-style boot camp for students in JROTC programs throughout Florida.
+“The first two days, you’re mentally pressured in a way you’ve never been pressured before,” said George, who served as a counselor this past summer at the strict best boarding school-style boot camp for students in JROTC programs throughout Florida.
 The program is held on Farragut’s campus.
 “From guys walking up and down the hall banging pots and pans to the amount of physical training you have to do to the ‘de-eyes’ portion where you’re pressured not to look at a sergeant to the ‘get in the grass’ portion, the mental pressure prepares you for dealing with a whole lot in your life.
 There’s no greater satisfaction than graduating from Leadership Academy, knowing you got through that.”